-Note: You may not carry forward or back any credit that is more than your tax liability.
+Note: You may carry forward for the next three years any credit that is more than your tax liability.

 Refundable Credits Passed-through on Schedule K

 Refundable credits on an S corporation return are entered on Schedule K and then allocated and passed-through to the shareholders on Schedule K-1.
 Refundable credits may not be claimed on an S corporation return.